areknoster/hypert/README.md

 - bring the same confidence as integration tests

 ## Stability

-Hypert is currently in the early stages of development.
-The plan is to stabilize the API and feature set based on feedback from the community, and only then release a stable version.

-I plan to maintain backward compatibility as much as possible, but breaking changes may occur before the first stable release.
+I plan to maintain backward compatibility as much as possible, but breaking changes may occur before the first stable release, v1.0.0 if major issues are discovered.

 ## Examples